Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Methodology

 \subsection{LLM Integration and Code Generation}

-Based on the LLMs selected in \autoref{tab:selected_models}, each model was used to generate responses in the four selected programming languages.
-To streamline the code generation process, the LLMs were interfaced with a custom written Python program that methodically dispatched task prompts in sequential order to each model and collected the resultant code output.
-Upon code generation, another custom-written Python program was used to systematically parse and arrange the results within a structured file system, assigning appropriate extensions pertinent to the programming language (\ie \texttt{.py} for Python, \texttt{.java} for Java).
-Each file was named according to the task prompt identifier, the LLM model used, and the language, facilitating traceability and ease of comparison.
+Based on the LLMs listed in~\autoref{tab:selected_models}, we generated code for each task in four programming languages.
+A custom Python script sequentially dispatched task prompts to each model and collected the generated code.
+All inputs used the original task descriptions without prompt engineering.
+After generation, a second Python script parsed and organized the outputs into a structured file system, assigning language-specific file extensions (e.g., \texttt{.py} for Python and \texttt{.java} for Java).
+Each file name encoded the task identifier, LLM, and programming language to support traceability and comparison.
+The first author verified the total number of generated programs to ensure complete collection.

-4,000 code files were generated, comprising 200 files per language for each LLM.
+As a result, 4,000 code files were generated, comprising 200 files per language for each LLM.
 This dataset formed the foundation for the subsequent evaluation procedures, ensuring that each LLM was evaluated using an identical set of tasks and programming languages.